-With a given feedrate, a standard two-product distillation column has five dynamic control degrees of freedom (manipulated variables; inputs u).
+With a given feedrate, a standard distillation column with two products has five control degrees of freedom (manipulated variables; inputs u).
 These are the following five flows:

-u = reflux L, boilup V, top product (distillate) D, bottoms product B, overhead vapor $V_T$ (3)
+u = reflux L, boilup V, top product (distillate) D, bottoms product B, overhead vapor V_T

-In practice, V is often manipulated indirectly by the heat input $(Q_h)$ , and $V_T$ by the cooling $(Q_c)$ .
-In terms of stabilization, we need to stabilize the two integrating modes associated with the liquid levels (masses) in the condenser and reboiler ( $M_D$ and $M_B$ ) In addition, for "stable" operation it is generally important to have tight control of pressure (p), at least in the short time scale (Shinskey, 1984).
+In practice, V is often manipulated indirectly by the heat input (Q_h) , and V_T by the cooling (Q_c) .
+In terms of stabilization, we need to stabilize the two integrating modes associated with the liquid levels (masses) in the condenser and reboiler $(M_D$ and $M_B)$ In addition, for "stable" operation it is generally important to have tight control of pressure (p), at least in the short time scale (Shinskey, 1984).

-However, even with these three variables ( $M_D$ , $M_B$ , p) controlled, the distillation column remains (practically) unstable with a slowly drifting composition profile (in fact, this mode in some cases even become truly unstable).
+However, even with these three variables (M_D, M_B, p) controlled, the distillation column remains (practically) unstable with a slowly drifting composition profile (in fact, this mode in some cases even become truly unstable1).

 To understand this, one may view the distillation column as a "tank" with light component in the top part and heavy component in the bottom part.
 The "tank level" (column profile) needs to be controlled in order to avoid that it drifts out of the column, resulting in breakthrough of light component in the top or heavy component in the bottom.